 Terror attacks pose a serious threat to public safety and national security.
-New technologies assist terror attacks and make them larger and more deadly.
-The greater the funding terror organizations manage to collect, the more they can recruit members, organize and commit terror attacks.
-Since the September 11, 2001 terror attacks, law enforcement agencies have increased their efforts to develop more anti-terror and anti-money laundering regulation which is meant to prevent the flow of funding for terror organizations and stifle their oxygen.
-However, most current regulatory measures focus on traditional currencies.
-The more the efforts to restrict funding of terror by traditional fiat currencies succeed, the greater the likelihood that the use of cryptocurrencies in order to fund illicit behavior will increase.
-Cryptocurrencies, electronically generated and stored tokens which can be exchanged via a decentralized payment system, are a game changer, significantly affecting market functions like never before and making it easy to fund terror attacks and criminal activities relatively to fiat currencies.
-These decentralized (usually) anonymous usable currencies facilitate high volume of transactions, providing terrorists extensive fund raising, management, transfer and spending money for illegal activities.
-The ability of terror organizations and the people who fund them to increase their activities and attacks by using cryptocurrencies is a major threat to national security.
+New technologies assist these attacks, magnify them and render them deadlier.
+The more funding terrorist organizations manage to raise, the greater their capacity to recruit members, organize and commit terror attacks.
+Since the September 11, 2001 terror attacks, law enforcement agencies have increased their efforts to develop more anti-terrorism and anti-money laundering regulations, which are designed to block the flow of financing of terrorism and cut off its oxygen.
+However, at present most regulatory measures focus on traditional currencies.
+The more efforts to restrict the financing of terrorism by traditional fiat currencies succeed, the greater the likelihood that cryptocurrencies will be used in order to fund illicit behavior.
+Cryptocurrencies, electronically generated and stored tokens which can be exchanged via a decentralized payment system, are a game changer, significantly affecting market functions like never before and making it easier to finance terrorism and other types of criminal activity.
+These decentralized and (usually) anonymous usable currencies facilitate a high volume of transactions, providing terrorists extensive fund raising, management, transfer and spending money for illegal activities.
+The ability of terror organizations and those who finance them to increase their activities and attacks by using cryptocurrencies poses a major threat to national security.
 As cryptocurrencies gain popularity, the issue of how to regulate them becomes more urgent.
-The scope and utility of terrorist funding is begging for a coherent legal response.
+The scope and utility of financing of terrorism begs for a coherent legal response.

-This Article proposes to reform regulation of cryptocurrencies.
-It advocates the promotion of mandatory obligations directed at cryptocurrencies’ issuers, wallet providers and exchanges to verify the identity of users on the blockchain.
-Thus, courts could grant warrants that will obligate companies issuing cryptocurrencies to unmask the identity of cryptocurrency users when there is a probable cause that their activities support terror or other money laundering activities.
-Such reforms will allow stifling terror funding and criminal acts which are financed through cryptocurrencies, and in so doing will allow curbing their harmful deadly activities and promoting national security.
-As we are aware of the legal challenges our solution poses, this Article also addresses substantial objections for the proposed reforms such as jeopardizing innovation, constitutional objections of the First Amendment freedom of expression protection, the Fourth Amendment protection from surveillance and the measurements for promoting efficiency in applying the proposed reforms.
+This Article proposes to reform the regulation of cryptocurrencies.
+It advocates the promotion of mandatory obligations directed at cryptocurrency issuers, wallet providers and exchanges to verify the identity of users on the blockchain.
+Thus, courts could grant warrants obligating companies issuing cryptocurrencies to unmask the identity of cryptocurrency users when there is probable cause that their activities support terrorism or other money laundering activities.
+Such reforms would make it possible to suffocate the financing of terrorism and other types of criminal activity financed through cryptocurrencies, and in so doing would make it possible to curb harmful lethal activities and promote national security.
+As we are aware of the legal challenges our solution poses, this Article also addresses substantial objections that might be raised regarding the proposed reforms, such as jeopardizing innovation, First Amendment freedom of expression objections, Fourth Amendment protection from surveillance and measures for promoting efficiency in the application of the proposed reforms.